 “I can’t go to that pregnancy center.
 It’s right next to the Right to Life offices and I’m scared of those people,” the young caller outlined when I gave her a referral for an abortion recovery program in her area.

-She went on to outline that when she was leaving the abortion clinic through a back door, she had been in great emotional, physical and psychological pain.
-She shared, “I’ve never felt that low in all my life.
+She shared that when she was leaving the abortion clinic through a back door, she had been in great emotional, physical and psychological pain.
+She revealed, “I’ve never felt that low in all my life.
 I stumbled and nearly fell but a man waiting at the back door helped me to my feet.
 He seemed so kind, Sydna.
 As I got up, he said, with a strange grin, ‘I hope you are happy.
 Your dead baby will rot in that dumpster tonight while you sleep in your warm bed.’”

 This memory launched her into a few minutes of tears.
 When she recovered, she continued, “How can I ever go somewhere where that type of person works?
 I had no idea I was aborting a real baby until that moment!”
-Clearly the protester at the abortion clinic enhanced her wounding.
+Clearly the protester at the abortion clinic enhanced her wounding after abortion.

 Many women share about encountering angry protesters in front of the clinics where their abortions were performed.
-Many who work outside of abortion clinics are compassionate, helping women before they enter with offers of physical support in continuing their pregnancies.
-Sadly, other protesters are often quite cruel, calling those who are entering the clinic “murderers” or “killers.”
-When protesters are cruel, women often feel relieved when escorts help them.
-These are often quite volatile zones.
+Many working outside of abortion clinics are compassionate, helping women before they enter with offers of physical support in continuing their pregnancies.
+Sadly, other protesters are often quite cruel, calling those entering the clinic “murderers” or “killers.”
+When protesters are cruel, women often feel relieved when abortion clinic escorts arrive to assist them.

 This was the first time I had heard a story of a woman being abused at the back door of a clinic.
 Her story stayed with me as I worked to find her an alternate referral far away from those she was fearing.

-While there were no protesters in front of my Indianapolis abortion clinic in 1981, I could certainly imagine the horror she had experienced.
+While there were no protesters in front of the Indianapolis abortion clinic where my child died, I could certainly imagine the horror she had experienced.
 Thankfully, I knew the local pregnancy center director personally.
 This director took the time to meet with this wounded heart at an offsite location.
 With great compassion, this post-abortive person agreed to go through their abortion recovery program.
 She received deep healing and now walks in peace with God.